 7. Local Fruit

 The freshest pineapples, coconut water, mangoes and melons greeted us wherever we went.
 As we stepped out of Nalli during our stay in Chennai, we spotted a vendor selling a fruit that seemed to attract a lot of locals and gave it a try.
-A bit like a mellow mango, the Palapayam was a fleshy yellow fruit that we all enjoyed.
-Look out for it piled along roadsides and dig in.
+I had never had jackfruit before (nope, not kidding, we don’t get them where I’m from) and thought it tasted somewhat like a mellow mango.
+Locally known as Palapalam, look for it piled along roadsides and dig in.

 8. The Beaches in Chennai